 Supervising a select group of students who manage all or a portion of the Foundation's investment portfolio.

 To fulfill our mission, the Foundation has drafted a plan (Plan) for a student-managed investment fund (SMIF) that is unique from other such projects around the country.
 Each year, a group of students from local colleges and universities will have to draft a response to the Foundation’s RFP and makes a presentation to the Foundation's board (Board) on how they propose to manage the Foundation’s funds and why they are the most qualified team to do so.
-This year the presentations will take place on the UCI Campus on Novemeber 22nd from 1:00pm - 5:00pm.
-Please contact
+This year the presentations will take place on the CSU Long Beach campus on December 6, 2019 from 1:00pm - 5:00pm.
+Please contact Paisley Nardini with any questions

 The Board will select the most qualified team to manage the fund for one calendar year.
 The Plan calls for the students and their faculty advisor to affirm in writing that they will adhere to the CFA Institute Code of Ethics and Standards of Professional Conduct.
 In addition, the Board, consisting of a well-balanced team of investment professionals, who are all CFA Institute and society members, will guide the students in their investment decisions.
 The Board is there to ensure that the students manage the fund consistent with the Foundation’s investment policy statement, which has a long-term investment horizon, as opposed to permitting the students to aim for short-term gains.